Expat Therapy Services

 My own experience of living, working and studying in Madrid for seven years and adjusting to life in Amsterdam this past year, has shown me some of the difficulties that come with living in a different culture and carrying out daily life in an unfamiliar language.

 However, it’s also helped me to become aware of tools and techniques that can be used to thrive in this type of situation.
 My experience of living abroad, combined with my professional experience in the field of psychology, puts me in a unique position to be able to attend to the psychological needs of individuals living outside of their home country.

-I currently offer online therapy for clients located around the world.
-However, as some individuals prefer an in-person therapist, I also have a list of English speaking therapists located in Madrid.
+I current expat therapy services include online therapy for clients located around the world and in-person therapy in Amsterdam.
+I offer an initial complimentary 15 minute consultation.
 Please do not hesitate to get in touch if you have questions or would like to set up a session.

 Fill out the contact form below with any questions you have about my services, blog, or collaboration opportunities.
 I look forward to hearing from you!